scarnz/gatsby-starter-hero-blog/content/pages/success/index.md

 ---
-title: Success
+title: Failure
 ---

-Thank you. <br />
-I will answer to your message as soon as possible.
+Your message has not been sent